chef/chef-web-docs/content/reusable/md/cookbook_file_specificity.md

 ```

 This resource is matched in the same order as the `/files` directory
 structure.
-For a node that is running Ubuntu 20.04, the second item
+For a node that's running Ubuntu 20.04, the second item
 would be the matching item and the location to which the file identified
 in the **cookbook_file** resource would be distributed: